This quickstart guide will walk you through setting up and using TopK in less than 5 minutes. By the end, you’ll know how to:

-Collections are the primary data structure in TopK.
-They store documents and allow you to query them.
+Collections are the core data structure in TopK.
+They store documents and provide an interface for querying your data.

-First, create a Client instance with your API key and .
+First, initialize a TopK Client instance with your API key and .
+Check out the Regions page for more information.

 from topk_sdk import Client